-Most cats don’t enjoy traveling by car and even the most laid back of felines, the most placid of pussy cats may become distressed and sometimes even aggressive during a car ride.
+Most cats don’t enjoy traveling by car and even the most laid back of felines or the most placid of pussy cats can become distressed and even aggressive during a car ride.

 We might expect them to scratch, hiss, yowl and bolt but why do cats pant in the car?

 Cat Panting Stress

 Unless there’s an underlying medical reason — which we’ll mention later in the post — cats pant in cars because their heart rate is elevated and they’re stressed.

 Generally, cats hate car rides.

 They’re territorial, too, and don’t take kindly to being trapped in a carrier, clipped onto a strange smelling seat and taken out of their territory, their kingdom to somewhere new.

 It can be distressing for the cat and equally so for an owner to witness.
 Fortunately, any panting should start to subside once the cat begins calming down.

 Heavy breathing can also be a sign that the animal is too hot and is overheating.
 Make sure that the inside of the vehicle is at a cool temperature and that the carrier is out of the sun and in the shade.
 Turn the air conditioning on if you can.
 Fresh cold drinking water should be available throughout the journey.